AndrewJBateman/svelte-tailwind-ssr/README.md

 # :zap: Svelte Tailwind SSR

-* Sveltejs kit used to display country API data
+* Sveltejs kit used with Tailwind CSS to display country API data
 * Code from [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) - see [:clap: Inspiration](#clap-inspiration) below - but using a different API, styling, navigation and grid layout.
 I recommend his tutorials - they are well explained.
 * **Note:** to open web links in a new window use: _ctrl+click on link_